rickstaa/stable-learning-control/docs/source/control/running.rst

 ===============================

-Spinning Up ships with ``spinup/run.py``, a convenient tool that lets you easily launch any algorithm (with any choices of hyperparameters) from the command line.
+Spinning Up ships with ``machine_learning_control/run.py``, a convenient tool that lets you easily launch any algorithm (with any choices of hyperparameters) from the command line.
 It also serves as a thin wrapper over the utilities for watching trained policies and plotting, although we will not discuss that functionality on this page (for those details, see the pages on `experiment outputs`_ and `plotting`_).

 The standard way to run a Spinning Up algorithm from the command line is

 .. parsed-literal::

-    python -m spinup.run [algo name] [experiment flags]
+    python -m machine_learning_control.run [algo name] [experiment flags]

 eg:

 .. parsed-literal::

-    python -m spinup.run ppo --env Walker2d-v2 --exp_name walker
+    python -m machine_learning_control.run sac --env Walker2d-v2 --exp_name walker

 .. _`experiment outputs`: ../user/saving_and_loading.html
 .. _`plotting`: ../user/plotting.html